 Where To Find Glow Worms On The Gold Coast

-The Gold Coast is home to Springbrook National Park, which features one of Australia’s best known glow worm viewing sites.
-Further inland at Mount Tamborine you can also find man made Glow Worm Caves designed to replicate the natural habitat of the Glow Worms.
+The Gold Coast is home to Springbrook National Park (a Gondwana Rainforest), which features one of Australia’s best-known glow worm viewing sites.
+Further inland, at Tamborine Mountain, you can also find a purpose-built cave designed to replicate the ideal conditions of the Glow Worms.

 Springbrook National Park details

-You will find over 100 species of birds living in the beautiful plants and trees of the heritage listed Springbrook National Park.
-Wompoo Fruit doves and Paradise rifle birds are just a couple of species you will hear as they swoop and sing through their vast abode.
-Expect to be overwhelmed by the sensory input of the sounds and the smells of this dense tropical rainforest, quite unlike anything else.
+Over 100 species of birds live in the beautiful plants and trees of the heritage-listed Springbrook National Park.
+Wompoo Fruit doves and Paradise rifle birds are just a few species you will hear as they swoop and sing through this ancient rainforest.
+Expect to be overwhelmed by the sensory input of the sounds and the smells of this dense tropical rainforest, quite a magical experience.

-An experience like this for kids is made even more special when one considers the fact that Australia has lost three-quarters of the rainforests that once inhabited the nation.
-For this reason it is important to take only memories, leave only footprints and use this experience as an opportunity to educate our kids to show the same respect.
+An experience like this for kids is even more remarkable when one considers that Australia has lost three-quarters of the rainforests that once inhabited the nation.

 How to make the most of visiting the Glow Worms

-- Take precautions for rain (it is a rainforest, so clouds can blow over quickly)
+- Take precautions for rain (it is a rainforest, which means the weather can change quickly and clouds can blow over quickly)

 - Lock your car when you park and take all your valuables with you